SamuraiWriter7/multi-wing-gpt-autonomy-architecture/README.md

 * have moral agency,
 * or become autonomous agents in the biological sense.

-This repository describes how GPT-based systems can become more structurally autonomous through architecture, role design, self-checking, coordination, tooling, persistence, safety controls, and governance boundaries.
+This repository describes how GPT-based systems can become more structurally autonomous through architecture, role design, self-checking, coordination, tooling, persistence, safety controls, governance boundaries, and human authority preservation.

 ---

-## Citation
+# Citation

 If you use this specification, please cite it using the information in `CITATION.cff`.